Skip to main content

 Learning outcomes

-1. Describe the structure of the tourism and hospitality industries and the economic contributions of these sectors at national and international level.
+1. Describe the structure of the tourism and hospitality industries and the economic and social contributions of these sectors at national and international levels.

-4. Discuss key issues related to corporate social responsibility for tourism and hospitality organisations.
+4. Discuss key issues related to sustainability of tourism and hospitality organisations.

-5. Discuss the role of government in regulation and promotion of the tourism and hospitality industries.
+5. Discuss the role of the tourism sector in managing the happiness and wellbeing of tourism and hospitality stakeholders.

-7. Evaluate case studies to identify critical success factors for tourism and hospitality businesses.
+7. Evaluate case studies to identify critical success factors for managing people in tourism and hospitality businesses.

 Enrolment requirements